-This topic contains 9 replies, has 1 voice, and was last updated by oakley encounter sunglasses 1 year, 3 months ago.
+- This topic has 9 replies, 1 voice, and was last updated 7 years, 5 months ago by oakley encounter sunglasses.

 My hubby 43 was diagnosed last year and has most of what you are talking about.
 I am truly sorry to hear you are also going through this horrendous illness.
 Fatigue, hip pain and coat hanger pain is very bad all the time.
 Ian can not walk properly either.
 His right side is very bad and his left side is going now to.